 If your gap is caused by teeth that are too small, your dentist may recommend widening those teeth with veneers, crowns, or by bonding.

-If an oversized labial frenum is the cause for the gap, the soft tissue can be reduced in size through laser surgery, after which your dentist or orthodontist may recommend wearing braces until the gap closes.
+If an oversized labial frenum is a cause for the gap, the soft tissue can be reduced in size through laser surgery, after which your dentist or orthodontist may recommend wearing braces until the gap closes.

 Gaps that are caused by gum disease require periodontal treatment options to reverse the gum disease.
 Once that is addressed, you might still have to wear braces.
-If you lose teeth as a result of gum disease, your dentist is likely to recommend either implants, a partial, or a dental bridge to replace the teeth and close the gaps.
+If you lose teeth as a result of gum disease, your dentist is likely to recommend either implant, a partial, or a dental bridge to replace the teeth and close the gaps.

 The good news about diastema is that there are several ways to correct it.
 If you have gaps between your teeth, talk to your dentist about different treatment options.